tylergibbs2/Tsundoku/README.md

     restart: always
 ```

-`/opt/appdata/tsundoku` is the absolute path where I allow Tsundoku to store config data. `config.ini` is in this folder.
+`/opt/appdata/tsundoku/config.ini` is the absolute path where I put the `config.ini` file.

+`/opt/appdata/tsundoku/parsers` is the folder where I manually placed all the parsers I use.

 `/mediadrives/Downloaded` is the absolute path where Tsundoku will look for completed torrents.